Grocery Store Produce Department Design

 1. Offer food preparation ideas through produce department displays.

 Shoppers who want to incorporate more produce in their diets need ideas for how to prepare less familiar vegetables and fresh fruits.
 Supermarkets can use produce displays to educate and inform.
-Instead of simply grouping types of produce together (e.g., all the squash, all the tomatoes) create focused “collections”.
+Instead of simply grouping types of produce (e.g., all the squash, all the tomatoes), create focused “collections.”

-Just as a fashion retailer brings together staple pieces and accessories to encourage additional sales, combine produce categories to invite shoppers to consider new recipes or preparations.
+Just as a fashion retailer combines staple pieces and accessories to encourage additional sales, combine produce categories to invite shoppers to consider new recipes or preparations.
 A salad “collection” might include carrots, tomatoes, red peppers, and avocado, displayed together in an eye-catching design, such as an oversized “salad bowl” atop a round table, crowned with a display of salad dressings and packages of fresh-baked croutons from your bakery department.
-Stories can be as simple as a “tropical” theme that brings together pineapples, coconuts, mangoe, papayas, and bananas.
+Stories can be as simple as a “tropical” theme that combines pineapples, coconuts, mangoes, papayas, and bananas.

 Curating products from different departments is a simple, visual way to educate and inspire shoppers.
 Merchandise pasta and premium olive oil with fresh basil, garlic, and vine-ripe tomatoes.
 Carry through the theme with “recipe of the week” cards that shoppers can take with them.
 Even within a refrigerated case, feature displays can create visual interest.